-Table of Contents for the Financial Statements December 31, 2007 and 2006 Page
+Table of Contents Pages

 Management Report 1

 Financial Statements:

 Balance Sheets 2

 Statements of Income 3

 Statements of Changes in Equity 4

 Statements of Cash Flows 5 - 6

 Notes to Financial Statements 7 - 27

 Management Responsibility for Financial Reporting

 The management of Elektra Noreste, S.A. is responsible for the information and representations in the Company's financial statements.
 The Company prepares the financial statements in accordance with accounting principles generally accepted in the United States of America based upon available facts and circumstances and management best estimates and judgments of known conditions.